bluebird75/luaunit/doc/index.rst

     **Alias**: *assert_not_equals()*

     Assert that two values are different.
 The assertion fails if the two values are identical.
-Like the previous function, it uses table deep comparison.
+It behaves exactly like :func:`assertEquals` but checks for the opposite condition.

     If provided, *extra_msg* is a string which will be printed along with the failure message.